edmooredop/autopdf/README.md

 #### **Step 5: Grant Permissions**

-The first time you save the trigger, Google will ask for permission for the script to access your Gmail and Drive.
+The first time you save the trigger, Google will ask for permission.

 1. Choose your Google account.
 2. You will see a "Google hasn't verified this app" warning.
-This is **normal and expected** because *you* wrote the code.
+This is **normal and expected** because *you* are the developer.
 3. Click **Advanced**, then click **Go to [Your Project Name] (unsafe)**.
-4. Review the permissions it needs (to read emails and manage files) and click **Allow**.
+4. Review the permissions and click **Allow**.

-**Your automation is now live\!** It will check for new documents every 15 minutes.
+**Your automation is now live\!**

 -----

-### **Part 2: One-Tap Access with an iOS Shortcut**
+### **Part 2: One-Tap Access on Your iPhone**

-Now let's create the button on your iPhone to instantly open the latest file.

-1. Make sure you have the official **Google Drive app** installed on your iPhone.
-2. Open the **Shortcuts** app and tap the **+** icon to create a new shortcut.
+Follow this much simpler and more reliable method to create shortcuts to your files.

+#### **Creating the Siri Shortcut**

+1.  **Important First Step:** Wait for your script to save at least one file (e.g., `callsheet.pdf`).
+Open the **Google Drive app** on your iPhone and **manually open that file once**.
+This "primes" the app and lets it know the file is important to you.
+2. In the Google Drive app, tap the **menu icon** (☰) in the top-left corner.
+3. Go to **Settings**.
+4. Tap on **Siri Shortcuts**.
+5. Under the "Suggested" section, you should see an option like **"Open callsheet.pdf"**.
+6. Tap the **`+`** icon next to that suggestion.
+7. On the next screen, you can record a voice phrase like "Latest Call Sheet" if you use Siri, but you don't have to.
+Just tap **"Add to Siri"**.

+The shortcut is now created and saved in Apple's **Shortcuts** app.
+Repeat these steps for your other documents (Unit List, etc.) after you've opened them once in the Drive app.

+#### **Adding the Shortcut to Your Home Screen**

+For true one-tap access, let's put that new shortcut in a widget.

+1. Go to your iPhone's Home Screen.
+2.  **Long-press** on an empty area until your apps start to jiggle.
-3. Tap **"Add Action"**.
+3. Tap the **`+`** icon in the top-left corner.
-4. Search for `Drive` and select the action **"Get File from Drive"**.
+4. Search for or scroll down to find the **Shortcuts** widget.
-5. In the action that appears, tap the blue "File" text.
-A Google Drive file picker will appear.
-Navigate to the file you want this shortcut to open (e.g., `Film Production` \> `Call Sheets` \> `callsheet.pdf`).
-6. Tap the search bar at the bottom again and search for the action **"Quick Look"**.
-Tap to add it.
-This will display the file you just selected.
-7. Name your shortcut at the top (e.g., "Latest Call Sheet") and tap **Done**.

-You can add this shortcut to your iPhone's Home Screen for true one-tap access.
-Repeat these steps to create separate shortcuts for your Unit List, Movement Order, etc.
+5. Choose a size (the single or four-shortcut size is best) and tap **"Add Widget"**.
+6. The widget will appear on your screen.
+Tap it while in jiggle mode.
+7. You can now choose which shortcut (or folder of shortcuts) you want it to display.
+Select the "Open callsheet.pdf" shortcut you just made.

 That's it\!
-Your digital assistant is now working for you, ensuring you always have the most current documents right at your fingertips.
+You now have a button on your Home Screen that will always open the latest version of your document.